|FAQ: Where are you located?

 irresponsible pet owners, and partly to animal rights activists.
 In Europe,

-it is very rare to spay.
-Research comparing purebred dogs in both places
+it is very rare to spay or neuter.
+Research comparing purebred dogs in

-show that those not neutered or spayed live longer, healthier lives.
-If your
+both places show that those not neutered or spayed live longer, healthier

-pet must be spayed, an ovary sparing spay after it reaches 1 year old is
+lives.
+If your pet must be spayed, an ovary sparing spay after it reaches 1

-the best.
-Their bones need hormones and time to grow and develop.
+year old is the best.
+Their bones need hormones and time to grow and

-There is much research showing that mental issues, cancers, hip
+develop.
+There is much research showing that mental issues, cancers,

-displasia, and other debilitating joint disorders were caused by the early
+hip displasia, and other debilitating joint disorders were caused by the

-spay or neuter.
-Researchers studied thousands of dogs over a 14 year
+early spay or neuter.
+Researchers studied thousands of dogs over a 14

-period, and results show that those left intact were healthier.
-There are
+year period, and results show that those left intact were healthier.
+There

-many irreversible metabolic diseases that appear within a few years of
+are many irreversible metabolic diseases that appear within a few years

-this type surgery.
-So, my preference is to leave your dog intact, or
+of this type early surgery.
+So, my preference is to leave your dog intact,

 does not involve removing testes or ovaries, and the dogs benefit from it.